 The Board of Directors considers that the college has adequate resources to continue in operational existence for the foreseeable future.
-The impact of Covid-19 on the college income will continue into 2021.
-The management of the college have discussed the situation with the Scottish Funding Council, who have committed to a cash advance from 2021-22 funding allocation.
+The impact of Covid-19 on the college income will continue into 2022.
+The management of the college have discussed the situation with the Scottish Funding Council, who have committed to a cash advance.
 This cash advance will be payable as and when the college requests this funding, and the amount will be dependent on financial requirements.

-Brian Lister Chair
+Brian Lister

+Chair 2021